Tárgy hivatalos adatlapja:

 The grade can be modified by the instructor with +/-0.5.
 The instructor can make this decision based on a student's performance at the lectures and the quality of the submitted Laboratory Reports.
 Rounding grade to the nearest integer number will be done using usual algebraic rules.

 - It is the responsibility of each student to complete all assignments according to the requirements set by the Instructor and to submit only work that is his or her own.
-Submitting others' assignments is a big academic sin; doing that you are committing a fraud.
+Submitting others' assignments is a big academic sin; doing that you are committing fraud.
 All assignments will be automatically and manually compared against each other.

 - All parties involved in plagiarism and cheating will be prosecuted no matter who copied from whom.
 It is your duty to keep your code secure.
 The incident of this kind will be reported to the respective academic authority for measures to be taken.

-- Attendance register is circulated regularly at classes, and it is your responsibility to ensure that you sign it.
-You can sign a register in first 5 minutes after the start of classes.
+- The attendance register is circulated regularly at classes, and it is your responsibility to ensure that you sign it.
+You can sign a register in the first 5 minutes after the start of classes.
 It is an offense to sign a register on behalf of someone else, and anyone found doing so may be investigated for fraud.